sodaru/graph-dsa/README.md

 ## Support

-This project is a part of Open Source Intitiative from [Sodaru Technologies](https://sodaru.com)
+This project is a part of the Open Source Initiative from [Sodaru Technologies](https://sodaru.com)

 Write an email to opensource@sodaru.com for queries on this project